C. P. Mainali: CPN (UML) split

 In 1998 CPN (UML) was torn by internal strife.
 Mainali and Bam Dev Gautam led a break-away group that was named Communist Party of Nepal (Marxist-Leninist).
 CPN (ML) briefly joined a Nepali Congress government led by G.P.
 Koirala.
 In the 1999 parliamentary elections CPN (ML) failed miserably to challenge the domination of CPN (UML).
 The party did get an impressive 6.4% of the national vote, but failed to win a single seat.

 At the time of the 2000 CPN (ML) party congress, Mainali challenged Bam Dev Gautam for the post of general secretary.
 Whereas Gautam upheld the line of People's Multiparty Democracy as formulated by Madan Kumar Bhandari (which was also the political line of CPN (UML)), Mainali argued for a more radical political approach.

 In 2002 CPN (ML) and CPN (UML) re-unified.
-C.P.
-Mainali did however refuse to go along with the merger and refounded CPN(ML).
+However, C.P.
+Mainali refused to go along with the merger and refounded CPN(ML).
 He remained as the general secretary of the party.

-During the anti-government protests in 2002–2006, Mainali is one of the main leaders of the United Left Front.
+During the anti-government protests in 2002–2006, Mainali was one of the main leaders of the United Left Front.
 He has served as ULF chairman for a period.
 Following the February 1, 2005 royal coup d'état, Mainali was placed in house arrest.
 He was released on February 25.